SunnySuite/Sunny.jl/docs/src/structure-factor.md

 The outline of typical use case might look like this:
 ```
-# Make a `SampledCorrelations` and calculate an initial sample
+# Make a `SampledCorrelations`
-sc = SampledCorrelations(sys; Δt=0.05, ωmax=10.0, nω=100)
+sc = dynamical_correlations(sys; Δt=0.05, ωmax=10.0, nω=100)

-# Add additional samples
+# Add samples
 for _ in 1:nsamples
    decorrelate_system(sys) # Perform some type of Monte Carlo simulation
-   add_sample!(sc, sys)    # Use spins to calculate and accumulate new sample of 𝒮(𝐪,ω)
+   add_sample!(sc, sys)    # Use spins to calculate trajectory and accumulate new sample of 𝒮(𝐪,ω)
 end
 ```

-The calculation may be configured in a number of ways; see the [`SampledCorrelations`](@ref) documentation for a list of all keywords.
+The calculation may be configured in a number of ways; see the [`dynamical_correlations`](@ref) documentation for a list of all keywords.

-### Calculating an instantaneous ("static") structure factor: ``𝒮(𝐪)``
+### Estimating an instantaneous ("static") structure factor: ``𝒮(𝐪)``

 Sunny provides two methods for calculating instantaneous, or static, structure
 factors: $𝒮^{αβ}(𝐪)$.
-The first involves calculating spin-spin correlations at single instances of time.
+The first involves calculating spatial spin-spin correlations at single time slices.
 The second involves calculating a dynamic structure factor first and integrating out the $ω$ information.
 The advantage of the latter approach is that it enables application of an $ω$-dependent classical-to-quantum rescaling of structure factor intensities, a method that should be preferred whenever comparing results to experimental data or spin wave calculations.
 A disadvantage of this approach is that it is computationally more expensive.
 There are also many cases when it is not straightforward to calculate a meaningful dynamics, as when working with Ising spins.
-In this section we will discuss how to calculate instantaneous structure factors from fixed spin configurations.
-Information about calculating instantaneous data from a dynamic structure factor can be found in the following section.
+In this section we will discuss how to calculate instantaneous structure factors from static spin configurations.
+Information about calculating instantaneous data from a dynamical correlations can be found in the following section.

-The basic usage for the instantaneous case is very similar to the dynamic case, except one calls `InstantStructureFactor` instead of `SampledCorrelations`.
-Note that there are no required keywords as there is no need to specify any dynamics. `InstantStructureFactor` will immediately calculate a sample of
+The basic usage for the instantaneous case is very similar to the dynamic case, except one calls [`instant_correlations`](@ref) instead of `dynamical_correlations` to configure a `SampledCorrelations`.
+Note that there are no required keywords as there is no need to specify any dynamics.
-$𝒮(𝐪)$ using the spin configuration contained in `sys`.
-It is therefore important that `sys` be properly thermalized before calling this function.
-Additional samples may be added with `add_sample!(sf, sys)`, just as was done in the dynamic case.
-As was true there, it is important to ensure that the spins in `sys` represents a new equilibrium sample before calling `add_sample!`.
+`instant_correlations` will return a `SampledCorrelations` containing no data.
+Samples may be added by calling `add_sample!(sc, sys)`, where `sc` is the `SampledCorrelations`.
+When performing a finite-temperature calculation, it is important to ensure that the spin configuration in the `sys` represents a good equilibrium sample, as in the dynamical case.
+Note, however, that we recommend calculating instantaneous correlations at finite temperature calculations by using full dynamics (i.e., using `dynamical_correlations`) and then integrating out the energy axis.
+An approach to doing this is described in the next section.

-### Extracting information from structure factors
+### Extracting information from correlation data

 The basic function for extracting information from a `SampledCorrelations` at a particular wave vector, $𝐪$, is [`intensities_interpolated`](@ref).
-It takes a `SampledCorrelations`, a list of wave vectors, and a contraction mode.
+It takes a `SampledCorrelations` and a list of wave vectors.
 For example, `intensities_interpolated(sf, [[0.0, 0.5, 0.5]])` will calculate intensities for the wavevector $𝐪 = (𝐛_2 + 𝐛_3)/2$.
 The keyword argument `formula` can be used to specify an [`intensity_formula`](@ref) for greater control over the intensity calculation.